Constructing a Confidence Interval In Exercises 31 and 32, use th... | Channels for Pearson+

 1

-Step 1: Organize the data set provided into a list of values.
-These represent the annual earnings of 32 intermediate-level life insurance underwriters.
+Step 1: Organize the data set provided in the table.
+There are 32 annual earnings values listed.
+Ensure all values are correctly noted for calculations.

 Verified video answer for a similar problem: